-The flow-through shares in the Financing were issued at a premium of \$0.075 per share relative to the issue price of non-flowthrough shares in the Financing.
-The aggregate premium of \$500,000 was recognized as a liability at the time of issuance, and of this \$102,916 was subsequently reversed and recorded as other income in the statement of operations upon its renunciation effective December 31, 2021.
-Refer to Note 21.
+The flow-through shares in the Financing were issued at a premium of \$0.075 per share relative to the issue price of non-flow-through shares in the Financing.
+The aggregate premium of \$500,000 was recognized as a flow-through share premium liability.

-Finder fees of \$229,087 in cash were paid and 333,333 broker warrants were issued in connection with the Financing.
+Finder fees of \$229,087 in cash were incurred and 333,333 broker warrants were issued in connection with the Financing.
 Each broker warrant entitles the holder to purchase one common share of the Company at \$0.27 per share until April 29, 2024.
-Refer to Note 14.